HackTheBox - Remote

 Easy Windows box, where the initial access is achieved with credentials found in a backup, and an authenticated RCE vulnerability in a content management system.

-The vulnerability used to privesc to root was pretty recent at the time of the release of this box, but I had already encountered the same one in a TryHackMe room before this one.
+The vulnerability used to privesc to root was pretty recent at the time of the release of this box,

 Regardless, this box was fun too!